nickte4/uptown-ripoff/README.md

 # uptown-ripoff
-An attempt at recreating the landing page of Uptown Cheapskate using only HTML and CSS.
+An attempt at recreating the home page of Uptown Cheapskate using only HTML and CSS.